1920 Golders Green Handley Page O/400 crash: Aircraft

 The aircraft involved was a Handley Page O/400 registered G-EAMA, a large seven-passenger twin-engined biplane airliner.
 It had been built by the Birmingham Carriage Company and delivered to the Royal Air Force as a bomber during the First World War.
 As war surplus, it was converted into a passenger configuration in 1919 by Handley Page and used by Handley Page Transport for passenger services.

 Accident

 The aircraft departed from Cricklewood Aerodrome around mid-day with six passengers, mail and freight for Paris.
 The weather was misty and the aircraft was seen flying low and crashing into a tree, falling into a back garden of a house in Golders Green (No. 6 Basing Hill) close to the airfield.
 Four passengers jumped or were thrown clear before the aircraft burst into flames.
 Two were unhurt and the other two only slightly injured.
 The two crew and two remaining passengers were killed in the fire.
 Locals rushed to help but due to the intense heat, the rescue efforts were futile.
 The Hendon Fire Brigade extinguished the fire and removed the bodies; the aircraft was destroyed and the newly built house was badly damaged.

+Passengers

+Four passengers were killed in the crash, named as Sam Salinger, 17-year old Van der Eist, the pilot Robert Bager, and plane mechanic J[ohn] H Williams, 27.
+The four passengers who managed to escape were named as E Rosenthal, Alexander Bona, P Curioni, and E Studd.